 MATH 2135 Calculus III Enhanced

-An enriched treatment of the topics of Math 233, designed for students with a strong background in differential and integral calculus and serious interest in mathematics.
-Not offered concurrently with Math 201.
-Students with credit for 2331 cannot also receive credit for 233 or 201.
-Prerequisite: score of 5 on Advanced Placement calculus BC, or permission of instructor.
+An enriched treatment of the topics of MATH 2130, designed for students with a strong background in differential and integral calculus and serious interest in mathematics.
+Students cannot receive credit for both MATH 2130 and MATH 2135.

 Credit 4 units.
 A&S IQ: NSM Art: NSM